FacelessHacker/Generate-a-Public-Private-Key/OpenSSL.md

-# How to Generate a Public\Private Key & Encrypt\Decrypt Using Both Keys With OpenSSL on Linux
+# Generate a Public\Private Key & Encrypt\Decrypt Using Both Keys With OpenSSL on Linux

 ### Generating Public & Private Keys on Linux
 ##### Step 1